yxj0312/validating-vue3-forms-main/README.md

 Input: Fires every time the user adds or deletes a character in the field.

 Change: Fires once the field loses focus

+### Handling changes in multiple inputs

+If your form consists of several inputs, the approach of using handleChange for each one of them may become cumbersome as we have learned in previous lessons.

+In these cases, there is a function named setFieldValue that can be extracted from the useForm composition function.

+You may be wondering why you would need to use this magic method instead of directly updating the form’s model.
+The setFieldValue function will trigger the validation rules on the form’s field who was modified, which would not be the case if we modified it directly.

+For more information on setFieldValue please check out the [official docs](https://vee-validate.logaretm.com/v4/api/use-form#composable-api).